captionpoint/captionpoint-plays/THE-ROOMMATE.md

-and you're lucky, you are a lucky person because first of all, there aren't that many deals in life life is mostly about being charged the full amount and second of all, timing is ever3rthing.
+and you're lucky, you are a lucky person because first of all, there aren't that many deals in life life is mostly about being charged the full amount and second of all, timing is everything.
 A bullet is a bullet and your head is your head and if two seconds separate those things well those two seconds saved your life.
 So.
 How would you like to pay less for your cable?
-(A beat. ---
-## ROBYN:
-is actually impressed.)
+(A beat.
+ROBYN is actually impressed.)
 ---
 ## ROBYN:
-rd like that a lot.
+I'd like that a lot.
 ---
 ## SHARON:
 Okay!

+ 65

 Well that's good.
 I'd like that too.
 Give me your credit card.
 ---
 ## ROBYN:
 (Make that sound more official.
 Anything about money has to sound official, so they feel safe.)
 ---
 ## SHARON:
 Please give me your credit card.
 ---
 ## ROBYN:
-(Breaks the "call.'9 "The next step requires your date of birth and your credit card information."
+(Breaks the "call.")
+"The next step requires your date of birth and your credit card information."
 You don't need it, it is required.
 ---
 ## SHARON:
 You are good at this.

 ---
 ## ROBYN:
 Yeah, I am, I'm very good at it.